nephia/Nephia-Plugin-ResponseHandler/README.md

 # NAME

-Voson::Plugin::ResponseHandler - A plugin for Voson that provides response-handling feature
+Nephia::Plugin::ResponseHandler - A plugin for Nephia that provides response-handling feature

 # SYNOPSIS

-    use Voson plugins => [
+    use Nephia plugins => [
         'JSON',
         'View::MicroTemplate' => {...},
         'ResponseHandler'